 That was the last change Pepsi and Coca-Cola made: high-fructose corn syrup.
 Until now.

 Given that for the last 50 years there was an implicit contract, it came as a surprise to learn that PepsiCo was sneakily messing with the original drink's recipe.

 The idea is pretty smart, but for it to work, Pepsi can't make any fuss around it.
 The splashy campaigns of the past gave way to a covertness operation.

 During the pandemic, Pepsi Original, the blue can, saw a remake.
 On the outside, everything stayed surreptitious the same.
 On the inside, though, a tiny bit of sugar was replaced by AcesulfameK.

 The idea is to keep replacing sugar by AcesulfameK in tiny amounts and, eventually, Pepsi Original will be sugar-free.
 Or not.
 Depends on market reaction.

 On the few occasions PepsiCo talked about the change, it did so under the ruse of promoting a healthier lifestyle and without conceding a timeline.
 My best guess is that they'll be monitoring sales to see how far can they go.

-But let's be honest, the end goal is profit and sugar-tax, which is not yet a thing in the US, is already eating up a lot of profit in Europe.
+But let's be honest, the end goal is profit and sugar-tax, which is not yet a thing in the US, eats a lot of profit in Europe.

 In 2017 Pepsi sold 127 million litres of Pepsi original in the UK alone.
-In sugar-tax, this amounts to over 10 million pounds.
+In sugar-tax only, this amounts to over 10 million pounds.
 Coca-cola will pay more than 22 million of sugar tax just in the UK!

 Sugar is bad, so this should be good, right?